Unauthorised Trading Risk: Ways to Protect Your Account

 Unauthorised Trading

-Unauthorized trading is not just a small mistake; it’s a serious act that breaks trust.
+Unauthorised trading is not just a small mistake; it’s a serious act that breaks trust.

-Basically, unauthorized trading happens when trades are made in an investor’s account without their clear and specific approval.
+Basically, unauthorized trading happens when trades are made in an investor’s account without their clear and specific approval

 This can mean buying or selling stocks or other investments without the investor’s say so, making trades that go beyond what was agreed on, or acting without the investor even knowing.